Majesco Motors

 The Beginning - the Majesco “45”

 The Majesco company started out in early 1946 with a side-port petrol engine of 4.5 cc displacement.
 This was known as the Majesco “45”, a name which tends to confuse American model engine enthusiasts!
 It refers of course to the engine’s nominal metric displacement of 4.5 cc (0.275 cuin.) rather than the more familiar .45 cuin.
-Similar confusion was also to arise in connection with the metrically-designated FROG and Allen-Mercury ranges of diesels, among others.
+Similar confusion was also to arise in connection with the metrically-designated FROG and Allen-Mercury diesel ranges, among others.

-The attached advertisement from the July 1946 issue of “Model Aircraft” is interesting insofar as it makes the previously-noted claim that the “45” had been under development for no less than 7 years!
-The advertisement claimed that the prototype was still in use as of mid 1946 after seven years of service!
+The wording of the attached advertisement from the July 1946 issue of “Model Aircraft” makes the previously-noted claim that the “45” had been under development for no less than 7 years!
+The advertisement also claimed that the prototype was still in use as of mid 1946 after seven years of service!
 If this was in fact the case, that prototype must have dated from 1939, prior to the onset of World War 2.
-Incidentally, this advertisement is also important in that it confirms that the Majesco venture was still based in Littlehampton at the time in question.

 The Majesco “45” was a more or less conventional design apart from its use of considerably over-square internal geometry, still a relatively uncommon feature at this time.
 Bore and stroke were 0.750 in (19.05 mm) and 0.625 in.
 (15.87 mm) respectively for a calculated displacement of 4.52 cc (0.276 cuin.).
 In his previously-mentioned book, Ron Warring reported that the engine weighed 6.25 ounces (177 gm) without the ancillary ignition support equipment.
 However, my own example acquired a few years after the original appearance of this article weighs in at 6.98 ounces (198 gm) with plug and tank but minus the ignition support system.